-In our opinion, the financial statements present fairly, in all material respects, the financial position of Dasmariñas Village Association, Inc. as of December 31, 2013 and 2012, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards for Small and Medium-sized Entities.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Dasmariñas Village Association, Inc. as of December 31, 2014 and 2013, and its financial performance and its cash flows for the years then ended in accordance with PFRS for SMEs.

-Report on the Supplementary Information Required Under Revenue Regulations (RR) 19-2011 and 15-2010
+Report on the Supplementary Information Required Under Revenue Regulations (RR) 15-2010

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under Revenue Regulations 19-2011 and 15-2010 in Notes 20 and 21, respectively, to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
+The supplementary information required under Revenue Regulations 15-2010 in Note 19 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
 Such information is the responsibility of the management of Dasmariñas Village Association, Inc. The information has been subjected to the auditing procedures applied in our audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.